syafaatsaat/hashmap/README.md

-# HashMap
+# HashMap and HashSet

-Making my own HashMap, which is a practice as a part of The Odin Project curriculum.
+Making my own HashMap and HashSet, which is a practice as a part of The Odin Project curriculum.

 ## Features